Dhruvaraju/docker-alpha/README.md

 - `docker images` will give list of all images
 - `docker rmi <<image_hash>>` to remove a specific image.
 - `docker image prune` will remove all the images for which there is no container present (running or stopped).
+- `docker image prune -a` to remove all the name tagged containers.

 > Removing stopped containers automatically can be done by using the `--rm` switch
 > `docker run -p 8000:80 --rm andhagysdhsa`